GabzGomes/crwn-clothing-v2/README.md

 Containing the flow of an e-commerce app from adding items to cart to simulating a card transition with Netlify.

-Follow below the step-by-step to run the application ( which is easy-pessy btw ):
+Follow below the step-by-step to run the application ( which is easy-peasy btw ):

   - Make sure you have Node v16+ installed